Posts

 Image

 This would be the first post of a very long backlog that I hope to fill after nine months of not blogging.
 Since my last post in August, a lot has happened, the majority of which has been related to daily Family Worship.
 Being overwhelmed and exhausted was what took up the greater part of the missing time.
 As things begin to wind down, I will try again to resume documenting from where I left off.
-Pastor Nate Sonner of Reformed Presbyterian Church Dumaguete sent me a casual invitation sometime last December, (if my memory serves me well) to a conference concerning planting biblical and reformed churches on May 19.
-Dr. Al Baker from Vanguard Presbytery will be speaking.
-I didn't think much of it but I went ahead and invited some of the brethren in our gathering.
-We started saving weekly in our make-shift piggy bank.
-By March we were already booked and every detail sorted out for us.
-It is sobering to learn how much of what we heard on Day 1 of the lecture corresponded to our view...
+Sometime in December last (if my failing memory serves its duty), I received a casual invitation from the worthy Pastor Nate Sonner of the Reformed Presbyterian Church in Dumaguete.
+The invitation concerned a solemn conference upon the matter of planting biblical and reformed churches, scheduled for the nineteenth day of May, with the notable Dr. Al Baker of Vanguard Presbytery as the designated speaker.
+I confess I did not initially ponder the matter deeply, yet I went forth in simple faith and extended the invitation to several of the brethren in our small gathering.
+Immediately, a plan w...